National League II (Malta): Format

 Over the course of the season, each team will play each other twice for a total of 18 games.
 Three points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the table by total points gained.

 In the need of a tie-breaker, a play-off game is played.

-Being the bottom division, those who place 9th and 10th must re-apply for the next season.
-Conversely, those who place in the top four place will enter a final round, with the top two being promoted to Maltese National Amateur League I.
+In the 2024-25 season, for the first time ever in Maltese and Gozitan football - which operate two separate league systems, a club which used to play in the Gozo football league system will feature in the Maltese one.
+The club that made the historic switch was Victoria Hotspurs, which were admitted to the National Amateur League II.
+They became champions in their first season in the competition.

+The league was rebranded into National League II as from the 2026–27 season.